Waabot/docs/getting-started/index.md

 Welcome to the "Getting Started" guide for WAABOT-SDK.
 This guide will help you get up and running with the bot quickly.

+## Prerequisities

+Ensure to check out the [Prerequisities guide](prerequisities.md).
+Before proceeding with the next steps.

 ## Installation

 To install WAABOT-SDK, follow these steps: